MP3: Alternative technologies

 Other lossy formats exist.
 Among these, Advanced Audio Coding (AAC) is the most widely used, and was designed to be the successor to MP3.
 There also exist other lossy formats such as mp3PRO and MP2.
 They are members of the same technological family as MP3 and depend on roughly similar psychoacoustic models and MDCT algorithms.
 Whereas MP3 uses a hybrid coding approach that is part MDCT and part FFT, AAC is purely MDCT, significantly improving compression efficiency.
-Many of the basic patents underlying these formats are held by Fraunhofer Society, Alcatel-Lucent, Thomson Consumer Electronics, Bell, Dolby, LG Electronics, NEC, NTT Docomo, Panasonic, Sony Corporation, ETRI, JVC Kenwood, Philips, Microsoft, and NTT.
+Many of the basic patents underlying these formats are held by Fraunhofer Society, Alcatel-Lucent, Thomson Consumer Electronics, Bell, Dolby, LG Electronics, NEC, NTT Docomo, Panasonic, Sony, ETRI, JVC Kenwood, Philips, Microsoft, and NTT.

 Microsoft created and promoted their own competing standard, Windows Media Audio (WMA) with the claim that it is better than MP3.
-When the digital audio player market was taking off, MP3 was widely adopted as the standard hence the popular name "MP3 player".
+When the digital audio player market was taking off, MP3 was widely adopted as the standard hence the popular name MP3 player.
 Sony was an exception and used their own ATRAC codec taken from their MiniDisc format, which Sony claimed was better.
 Following criticism and lower than expected Walkman sales, in 2004 Sony for the first time introduced native MP3 support to its Walkman players.

 There are also open compression formats like Opus and Vorbis (OGG) that are available free of charge and without any known patent restrictions.
-Some of the newer audio compression formats, such as AAC, WMA Pro, Vorbis, and Opus, are free of some limitations inherent to the MP3 format that cannot be overcome by any MP3 encoder.

 Besides lossy compression methods, lossless formats are a significant alternative to MP3 because they provide unaltered audio content, though with an increased file size compared to lossy compression.
 Lossless formats include FLAC (Free Lossless Audio Codec), Apple Lossless and many others.